Code-dot-mil/code.mil/FAQ.md

 Future phases include expanding the repository to include projects from other DoD offices, tackling procured source code, and addressing how this strategy might facilitate technology transfer.
 The hope is that Code.mil will encourage conversation around these topics and allow anyone around the world to contribute knowledge and code for DoD projects.

-This initiative is not intended to set DoD policy, but rather explore alternate ways for joining the open source and free software communities.
+This initiative is not intended to set DoD policy, but rather is exploring alternate ways to join the open source and free software communities.

 ##Who is behind Code.mil?